mikaelsundell/colorman/README.md

 Introduction
 ------------

-developtool is a set of utilities for processing film negatives.
+Colorman is an app for color processing and Inspection with grading, scopes, and scripting capabilities.

 Documentation
 -------------